ilyasergey/YSC2229/source/week-07-bloom.rst

   * when it answers "yes" the above question, it means that "the element ``e`` might or might not be in set ``s``".

-  This behaviour of the data structure is typicall called as "sound-but-incomplete".
+  This behaviour of the data structure is typically called as "sound-but-incomplete".
 The first scenario (precise no-answer) is called "true negatives", while the case of the second scenario, in which the answer "yes" is given for a certain element *not* in the set is called "false positive" (if the element is in the set, it would be "true positive").

-Data structure that give false positives, but no false negatives (the answer "no" is precise), while providing a compact representation, are very useful and are employed in applications, that might tolerate imprecise "yes"-answers, given conservatively.
+Data structures that experience false positives, but no false negatives (the answer "no" is precise), while providing a compact representation, are very useful and are employed in applications, that might tolerate imprecise "yes"-answers, given conservatively.

 In this section, we will study one of such data structures called `Bloom filter <https://en.wikipedia.org/wiki/Bloom_filter>`_ --- a compact representation of a "lossy" set that provides precisely this functionality.
 Bloom filters are widely used in practice: